r00k/blog/ideas.md

   Pomos
   Switching todo systems

-- How to respond to a compliment
+- How to respond to a compliment AND criticism are the same Thank for the feedback
-  Don't disagree
   Don't repeat it back